 Performance and Optimization

 Note: some of the performance tips and recommendations provided in this page were based on the Edison Phase I test resutls.
 While we do not expect major chagnes in our recomendations, we will sill update this webpage when we have new data for Edison Phase II.

-Fully optimizing a given application’s performance often requires a deep understand of the source, an accurate profile for a representative run and the ability to have changes to the source accepted upstream.
+Fully optimizing a given application’s performance often requires a deep understanding of the source, an accurate profile for a representative run, and the ability to have changes to the source accepted upstream.
 However, in many cases, significant performance gains can be achieved by simply optimizing the code over the matrix of possible compilers, compiler options and libraries available on a given machine.
 Here, we explore the performance variability of common materials science… Read More »

 Core Specialization (CS) is a feature of the Cray operating system that allows the user to reserve one or more cores per node for handling system services, and thus reduce the effects of timing jitter due to interruptions from the operating system at the expense of (possibly) requiring more nodes to run an application.
 The specialized cores may also be used in conjunction with Cray's MPI asynchronous progress engine to improve the overlap of communication and computation for applications… Read More »